robusta-dev/robusta/docs/setup-robusta/upgrade.rst

 Manual Upgrade
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Some upgrades require minor additional steps.
+In addition to running ``helm upgrade``, some version updates require additional steps.

 Why are manual upgrades necessary?
 ------------------------------------